astaba/networking-c/README.md

 // JavaScript pseudocode to foster a mental model of the DNS Query Format

 const query = {
-    header : {...}, // (12-byte)
+    // HEADER
+    header : {/* 12-byte 13 fields and bit flags */},

+    // The 'QUESTION' part made up of qname, qtype and qclass is theoretically
-    // The 'question' field is theoretically repeatable header.qdcount times,
+    // repeatable header.qdcount times, but in practice,
-    // but in practice, almost all DNS clients send queries with only 1 question. question : {
+    // almost all DNS clients send queries with only 1 question.

+    // QUESTION
     // The domain name being queried, represented as a sequence of
     // length-prefixed labels ending with a null byte (e.g., `3www6google3com0`).
-        // No compression pointers in queries and the byte size is variable qname : {
+    // No compression pointers in queries and the byte size is variable qname : [
         '3', 'w', 'w', 'w',
         '6', 'g', 'o', 'o', 'g', 'l', 'e',
         '3', 'c', 'o', 'm',
         '\0',
-        },
+    ],

-        // e.g. type:
+    qtype : 0x0000,    // (2-byte) type of the original query e.g. type:
     // 1 for A (IPv4 address record),
     // 28 for AAAA (IPv6 address record),
     // 15 for MX (mail exchange record),
     // 16 for TXT (Text record),
     // 5 for CNAME (canonical name),
     // 255 for * (any).

-        qtype : 0x0000,    // (2-byte) type of the original query
+    qclass : 0x0000    // (2-byte) class of the original query
     // The class of the data (e.g., 1 for IN - Internet).
-        qclass : 0x0000    // (2-byte) class of the original query
 }
-}
 ```

-  * **`header = {...}`**: Correct.
-This refers to the fixed 12-byte header structure described above.
+  * **`header`**: This refers to the fixed 12-byte header structure described above.
-  * **`question = { "qname", "qtype", "qclass" }`**: Correct.
-This represents a single question entry.
+  * **`question`**: This represents a single question entry.
-  * **"The 'question' field is theoretically repeatable... but in practice, almost all DNS clients send queries with only 1 question."**: This is a very insightful observation.
 While the DNS specification *allows* for `QDCOUNT` (Question Count in the header) to be greater than 1 (meaning multiple questions in a single query), in practice, almost all DNS clients send queries with only **one** question.
 It's theoretically possible, but rarely implemented.

 -----